Virtual NSLI-Y will operate in the spirit of the long-standing NSLI-Y goals. Virtual NSLI-Y programs may include the following elements:

 • Pre-program survey

-• Practice session to meet teacher/classmates
+• Test session to meet teacher/classmates

 • Brief assignments or readings as specified by the teacher prior to the program’s start

-• Homework assignments and projects
+• Complete homework assignments and projects

-• Post-program survey
+• Complete post-program survey

 Program Terms and Conditions